 As those of you with fellow little humans will appreciate, it’s often easier to order a baby-friendly takeaway pizza for dinner than tackle toddler tantrums in a public place eating out.

 It’s a very different picture on home turf in Iran where mamans and babas (mums and dads) do not shout or get frustrated with their little sidekicks.
 Toddlers eat adult meals rather than fish fingers and chips and chucking their dinners around is a no-no.

-Keen to discover the secrets of success, H and I decided to take little C out to the award-winning Zeera Indian Restaurant in South Shields which has earned plenty of plaudits over the years for its cuisine.
+Keen to discover the secrets of success, H and I decided to take our toddler out to the award-winning Zeera Indian Restaurant in South Shields which has earned plenty of plaudits over the years for its cuisine.

-Now fast and casual are usually the two words H and I usually associate with dining when little C has had no sleep all day, but sometimes we just want the food we eat to taste good too.
+Now fast and casual are usually the two words H and I usually associate with dining when our toddler has had no sleep all day, but sometimes we just want the food we eat to taste good too.

 We were met on arrival at Zeera by Shah Choudhury, the restaurant’s friendly managing director and he was quick to show us to our table.
 Now this is very important when dining with small children in a den of temptation which can prove ripe for toddler tantrums.

 Now you don’t get colouring books and crayons at this exclusive Indian establishment, but little C is an adventurous eater and did get plenty of little dishes brimming with tasty treats.

 Think Poppadoms, Mango Chutney and Mixed Pickles and then a starter size portion of Chicken Tikka.
 Our pint-sized partner in crime was prepared to try everything.
 With so many options, there were a few palate-pleasers – particularly the sweet Mango Chutney, which was in his words ‘very tasty’.